gamalielcabria/gamalielcabria.github.io/Intro2Bioinfo/Lesson1.md

 ![ARC OnDemand Login](https://rcs.ucalgary.ca/images/thumb/d/d9/Open_OnDemand_Dashboard.jpg/300px-Open_OnDemand_Dashboard.jpg)

-## <ins>Exercise 1: Accessing Terminal</ins>
+# <ins>Exercise 1: Accessing Terminal</ins>
 For this exercise we will be utilising a web-based terminal through the Binder and JupyterLab interface.

->JupyterLab is an organizing program to run different programming language in uniform and replicable manner.
+> 📝 **Note:**  JupyterLab is an organizing program to run different programming language in uniform and replicable manner.
 It is a great tool for bioinformatics and data analysis.
 This guide is made through JupyterLabs and we will talk more about it in the future.
 Meanwhile, Binder is an online repository for Jupyter notebooks that allow reproducibility with colleages and anyone you want online.

 To open a terminal in Binder, we will use the JupyterLab made for Happy Bell Bioinformatics <cite>(Lee, 2019)</cite>:
 1. Open a Firefox (Preferrably)
 2. Click this ***[link](https://mybinder.org/v2/gh/AstrobioMike/binder-unix-intro/master?urlpath=lab)*** to open the Binder link
 3. Let the repository load and you should be able to see an image like this:
 ![Binder](https://astrobiomike.github.io/images/binder-app-launch2.png)
-5. Open the *Terminal* as shown.
+4. Open the *Terminal* as shown.

+> 📝 **Note:** Another option to practice is using the online terminal/linux simulation website [**Webminal**](https://webminal.org/)
+>> It requires registration but allows persistent memory in which you can save files generated.

 <br>

-## Working with Terminals
+# Working with Terminals
-### Structure of a terminal command
+## Structure of a terminal command

 ***<ins>Try running this command:</ins>***